bcvendingmachines/bcvendingmachines.github.io/README.md

 ## Technologies

-This uses Angular 13.
-This initial directory is the front end seen on [GH Pages](https://zachneill.github.io/bcvm).
+This application uses Angular 13.
+The root directory is the front end seen on [GH Pages](https://zachneill.github.io/bcvm).
 The back end is in the `api` folder.
 It uses Spring Boot and connects to [the "bcvmdb" Postgres database](https://bcvm.herokuapp.com).
 The server can be run locally ([documentation here](https://github.com/zachneill/bcvm/tree/master/api#bcvm-back-end-api)).

 ### To run the application locally, required technologies are: